je-von/bee-portal/README.md

 :bee:bee-portal (a desktop app for Learning Management System) with **Electron JS** including features like managing classes, courses, attendance, scores for lecturer, students, and other university's department. **Firebase** was also used as this project's main database.

 <h3 align="center">:globe_with_meridians:Download and install this app on your desktop <a href="https://github.com/je-von/bee-portal/raw/master/bee_portal_installer_v1.2.exe">here</a>.</h3>
+For testing, you may use the following credentials:

+- Email: `jevon.levin@slc.ac.id`
+- Password: `jevon123`

 To run and develop the app locally, you may use the following commands:
 ```